DiegoBtta101/btta-project-journal/README.md

-# 🧠 BTTA Project Journal
+# 🧠 Diego BTTA Project Journal

 Welcome to my personal blog where I document, reflect on, and share technical insights from real-world projects.
 This site explores areas like embedded systems, DevOps practices, distributed infrastructure, automation, and data workflows — all grounded in hands-on experimentation.